nlp-tlp/maintie/README.md

 ### Overview

 The annotated MaintIE corpora is composed of two sub-corpora - 1) the Fine-Grained Expert-Annotated corpus (`./data/gold_release.json`), and 2) the Coarse-Grained Large-Scale corpus (`./data/silver_release.json`).
-The distribution of the top-level entities and relations in these two corpora are outlined below.
+Statistics of the MaintIE corpora including the top-level entities and relations in these two sub-corpora are outlined [below](#statistics).

 ### Format